-- An external adaptive switch.
-Choose from a variety of popular USB or Bluetooth switches. - The iPad screen.
-Tap the screen to trigger the switch. - The iPad FaceTime camera.
-Move your head to trigger the switch.
-You can use the camera as two switches; one when you move your head to the left, and the other when you move your head to the right.
+- An external adaptive switch: Choose from a variety of popular USB or Bluetooth switches. - The iPod touch screen: Tap the screen to trigger the switch. - The iPod touch FaceTime camera: Move your head to trigger the switch.
+You can use the camera as two switches: one when you move your head to the left, and the other when you move your head to the right.